digital-fabric/papercraft/README.md

 ## Layout template composition

-One of the principal uses of higher-order components is the creation of nested layouts.
+One of the principal uses of higher-order templates is the creation of nested layouts.
 Suppose we have a website with a number of different layouts, and we'd like to avoid having to repeat the same code in the different layouts.
 We can do this by creating a `default` page template that takes a block, then use `#apply`